Last Updated on January 11, 2023 by TechChecking

 Ratcheting Socket Wrench

-The ratcheting socket wrenches are the most common types of socket wrenches.
+Ratcheting socket wrenches are the most common type of socket wrenches.
 The ratcheting mechanism helps tighten or loosen a nut or bolt with a reciprocating motion.
-A small lever on the ratchet head switches the wrench between tightening and loosening mode.
+A small lever on the ratchet head switches the wrench between tightening and loosening modes.
 These drive fittings come in four common sizes.
 They are – 1⁄4 inch, 3⁄8 inch, 1⁄2 inch, and 3⁄4 inch (referred to as “drives”, as in “3⁄8 drive”).
 Manufacturers produce wrenches to 6.3 mm, 9.5 mm, 12.5 mm, and 19 mm. a ratchet socket wrench is much faster than a conventional wrench, especially in repetitive bolt-on or bolt-off usage.
 In addition, it is much more efficient than a set of non-ratcheting wrenches, with every size head having its own handle.